mobie/mobie.github.io/specs/mobie_spec.md

 		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
-	- `mergedGrid`: A grid view of multiple sources that creates an new merged source.
-Only valid if all sources have the same size (both in pixels and physical space).
-The fields `mergedGridSourceName` and `sources` are required.
-		- `encodeSource`: Encode the source name into the pixel value.
-This is necessary for merged grid label sources.
-		- `mergedGridSourceName`: Name for this field.
-		- `positions`: Grid positions for the sources.
-If not specified, the sources will be arranged in a square grid.
-If given, must have the same length as `sources` and contain 2d grid positions specified as [y, x].
-Contains a list of arrays.
-		- `sources`: The sources this transformation is applied to.
-Contains a list of strings.
 	- `crop`: Crop transformation applied to a list of sources.
 The fields `min`, `max` and `sources` are required.
 		- `boxAffine`: The transformation to place the crop's bounding box in the global coordinate system (if not given assumes identity).
 Contains a list of numbers.
 		- `centerAtOrigin`: Whether to center the source at the coordinate space origin after applying the crop.
 By default true.